patbritton/legacy/README.md

 Legacy MPLS Astro Site
 ======================

-This is a modern Astro rebuild of the legacy `mpls.com` site, preserving the original look while adding a working guestbook, admin tools, and restored legacy pages.
+This is a modern Astro rebuild of the legacy `mp.ls` site, preserving the original look while adding a working guestbook, admin tools, and restored legacy pages.

 What's inside
 -------------